 Assessing the creditworthiness of companies and government agencies issuing bonds is a job for the pros, the best known of which are Standard & Poor's and Moody's.
 If the issuer earns one of the top four "investment grades" assigned by the companies — AAA, AA, A or BBB from Standard & Poor's, and Aaa, Aa, A or Baa from Moody's — the risk of default is considered slight.
-See What Bond Ratings Mean for more details.
+See Bond Basics: What the Ratings Mean for more details.

 Ratings below investment grade indicate that the bonds are considered either "speculative" (BB, Ba or B) or in real danger of default (various levels of C and, in the S&P ratings, a D, indicating that the issue is actually in default).
 You can consider any issue rated speculative or lower to be a "junk" bond, although brokers and mutual funds usually call them "high-yield" issues.

+Use caution with junk bonds or high yield bonds.
 Individual junk bonds are very risky and it's best to avoid them unless you're willing to study the company's prospects closely.
 Alternatively, you could purchase shares in a junk bond mutual fund, which would ease the risk a bit through diversification.
 Even then, junk bonds should never occupy more than a sliver of your portfolio.